What Is Concrete Resurfacing? The Complete Guide

 How Does Concrete Resurfacing Work?

-The success of a resurfacing project relies on proper preparation and skilled application.
+The success of a resurfacing project relies on proper preparation and skilled application in thin layers by hand.
 Here's how the process typically unfolds.

 1. Assessment of the Existing Slab